+One of my favorite themes has been boats.
 With a pallet of blues and greens I have experimented with various approaches to water.
 My hope is that the viewer will feel the wind, waves, or gentle stillness as they grew drown into experiencing each painting.
-Recently I have returned to painting landscapes, in particular scenes from golf courses with all those lovely shades of blue and green.
+I am an active member of the federation of Canadian artists and a founding member of the brushstrokes club in West Kelowna.

+Randy lives and paints in Okanagan Falls, BC, Canada.
+Randy’s always had a keen but varied interest in the arts with music, ceramics, woodcarving, painting, and lutherie having captivated his attention at different times.
 After an early career as a musician Randy turned his artistic attention to visual art when he enrolled at the Alberta College of Art and Design.
 His major was in visual communications which lead him to a twenty year career as a graphic artist illustrator.
 He’s now pursuing more personal expression and exploration of the world around him through oil and acrylic painting and is discovering his artistic voice painting anything that inspires him.